 Setting Data Access Permissions on Dimensions

 You can restrict access to data in stories by setting read and write permissions for individual members.
-You can activate this security feature for any dimension in the model from the dimension Preferences.
+You can activate this security feature for any dimension in the model.

-You can enable data access restrictions by selecting the Enable Data Access Control check box in the Dimension Preferences dialog.
-Once this has been activated, two additional columns (Read and Write) are added to the grid of the dimension so that individual settings can be applied to each row.
+You can enable data access restrictions using the Data Access Control (DAC) setting.
+When DAC is on, two more columns (Read and Write) are added to the dimension grid so that you can apply individual settings to each row.
 For the Version dimension, a Delete column is added as well as Read and Write columns to control which users can delete each public version.

 You can select one or more users (or simply all users) who will have access to the data.

-Using this setting, you can restrict which dimension members can be seen in the Modeler.
+When DAC is used with hierarchical data, you may want to switch Hide Parents on.
+Using this setting, you can restrict which dimension members can be seen in the Modeler or in Stories.
 If this option is enabled, users will see only the members that they have at least Read access to.